-Don’t Sell Yourself Short, or the Value of a Bachelor’s DegreeJuly 6, 2017 According to data from the Pew Research Center, nearly every American feels that college is important.
-Almost all parents (94%) expect their children to attend college, roughly three quarters (73%) of adults feel that college is “…essential to get ahead in life,” and Americans across the board believe they would have a larger salary with a college degree or a smaller salary without one.
+Don’t Sell Yourself Short, or the Value of a Bachelor’s DegreeFebruary 8, 2019 Survey data from the Pew Research Center suggests that nearly every American feels college is important.
+Almost all parents (94%) expect their children to attend college, roughly three-quarters (73%) of adults feel that college is “…essential to get ahead in life,” and Americans across the board believe they would have a larger salary with a college degree or a smaller salary without one.
 Folks are divided, however, on the “mission” of college.
 Close to 40 percent of Americans feel the main goal of a college education is personal growth while nearly half (47%) feel the main goal is preparation for the labor force.
-Some people might argue that both missions are essentially the same.
-Regardless of the purpose of college, from a labor market perspective the value of a bachelor’s degree is revealed in the data.
+Some might argue that both goals are essentially the same.
+From a labor market perspective, the goal is somewhat irrelevant, because the value of a bachelor’s degree is revealed in the data.

-The unemployment rate for those 25 years or older, with a bachelor’s degree or higher, averaged 3.4 percent from 2007 to 2016 in the United States.
-For those with only a high school diploma the rate averaged 7.2 percent and for those without a high school diploma the rate averaged 10.7 percent.
-Oregon rates for the period were similar, though slightly higher: 3.8 percent for those with a degree, 8.5 percent for high school diploma, and 11.2 percent for no diploma.
+The unemployment rate for people 25 years or older, with a bachelor’s degree or higher, averaged 3.2 percent from 2007 to 2018 in the United States.
+For people with only a high school diploma the rate averaged 6.7 percent and for those without a high school diploma the rate averaged 10.0 percent.
+Oregon rates for the period were similar, though slightly higher: 3.7 percent for those with a degree, 7.8 percent for high school diploma, and 10.0 percent for no diploma.

 In 2014, the Hamilton Project used data from the American Community Survey to calculate expected annual and career earnings for 80 college majors.
 Their interactive graphs allow comparison between majors as well as associate’s degree; some college, no degree; high school diploma; and no diploma.
 Career earnings were $1.39 million (in 2014 dollars) for bachelor’s degree holders in the 50th percentile, $0.74 million for high school graduates, and $0.55 million for non-graduates.

 Understanding the labor market is vital to understanding the value of a bachelor’s degree.
-When the worker views their occupation as directly linked to the product they sell in the marketplace, college is no longer an irrelevant hoop to jump through.
-College is a manufacturing process used to make a better product to be more competitive in a highly competitive market.
-Compensation, industry, work environment, employment opportunities, and advancement potential are all related to the quality of and demand for the product sold by the worker.
+When the job seeker views their degree as a product they sell in the marketplace, college becomes a manufacturing process used to make a better product.
+Compensation, industry, work environment, employment opportunities, and advancement potential are all related to the quality of and demand for the product sold by the job seeker.

-Due to labor market demand trends, some college majors offer more value than others do.
-As the supply of specific degree holders grows larger relative to demand for those degrees, the value of the specific degree decreases.
+Due to labor market demand trends, some college majors offer more value than others.
 STEM degrees are in high demand and should continue to be in high demand as employers rely more on technology.
-While oversaturated degree fields find increased competition in occupations specific to those degrees, bachelor’s degree holders in general are more competitive across all occupations.
+Oversaturated degree fields find increased competition in degree specific occupations, however bachelor’s degree holders in general are more competitive across all occupations.
 It might be tough to say what the mission of college is, but the value of a bachelor’s degree remains high.